STIXProject/stixproject.github.io/documentation/idioms/file-hash-reputation/index.md

 summary: This idiom describes how reputation services (using file hash as an example) can be represented in STIX
 ---

-Although there are variations, reputation services generally present information about a single data point (IP address, file by hash, e-mail, or URL) and how likely it is that that data point is "malicious".
+Although there are variations, reputation services generally present information about a single data point (IP address, file by hash, e-mail, URLs, and domains) and how likely it is that that data point is "malicious".
 As you might expect, that's the perfect use case for a STIX [Indicator](/data-model/{{site.current_version}}/indicator/IndicatorType) and so that will be the focus of this idiom.
 If you're not already familiar with basic STIX indicators, read the [Indicator for C2 IP Address](/documentation/idioms/c2-indicator) for some background on creating indicators in general.

 This idiom will cover some specific cases that many reputation services have to deal with: